 Our favourite meal of the year, with recipes from our favourite chef.
 It’s our early Christmas Dinner by Heston Blumenthal.
 How to cook a stress-free Christmas dinner the Heston way.

-We normally have Christmas dinner with Ling’s family, which means our lunch on the 25th is a spectacular Chinese feast of Peking duck, lobster, sea cucumber and any number of wonderful things.
+We normally have Christmas dinner with family, which means our lunch on the 25th is a spectacular feast of lobster, sea cucumber and any number of wonderful things.
 It is always a magnificent meal.

 The only drawback to this is missing out on the traditional British Christmas dinner.
 So every December we have one night where we make our own Christmas meal.
 And, so as not to disappoint you, our three-course Christmas dinner this year will be composed entirely of Heston Blumenthal Christmas dinner recipes.